canonical/ubuntu-cloud-docs/azure/azure-explanation/ubuntu-on-aks-worker-nodes.rst

 Overview
 --------

 Ubuntu 22.04 LTS is the default operating system for worker nodes in the Azure Kubernetes Service (AKS).
 It is used in both system node pools and user node pools.
-The Ubuntu images are provided by Canonical and customised by Microsoft to ensure enhanced compatibility within the AKS environment.
+The Ubuntu images are provided by Canonical and customized by Microsoft to ensure enhanced compatibility within the AKS environment.
 Specific methods are available to ensure timely security updates for these images.

-Image customisation
+Image customization
 -------------------

 Canonical closely collaborates with the Azure AKS team to ensure that the Ubuntu images are appropriately configured for optimal performance.
-The customisation is done using `AgentBaker`_, an open-source tool.
+The customization is done using `AgentBaker`_, an open-source tool.

 Security updates